osx-tools/asahi-encrypt/README.md

 ## Mount / unmount example (for maintenance)

-Independently of encrypting, you can always mount the other Asahi Linux installations on your machine on `/mnt`.
+Independently of encrypting, you can always mount other Asahi Linux installations on your machine on `/mnt`.
 In this example there are two Asahi linux installations other than currently running one: